Mosborough: A Village Shaped by Time

 [9] London Gazette, 18th December 1973.

-Apart from alluvium in the valleys formed by the Moss Brook and the Rother, the whole of the township lies on the Coal Measures.
+Apart from alluvium gravels and sand in the valleys formed by the Moss Brook and the Rother, the whole of the township lies on the Pennine Middle Coal Measures. a sedimentary sandstone formation.
 These strata were extensively exploited for small-scale mining from at least the 14th century, ending with the closure of the collieries in the 20th century.
 Ironstone and clay in the Coal Measures have also been worked for iron smelting and brick making[2].
 The presence of the Parkgate and Silkstone sandstone rocks also gave rise to quarrying over a long period.
 The Silkstone rock is folded by the Norton-Ridgeway Anticline at Mosborough.
-The outcrop edge forms the prominent high ground (‘the ridgeway’) from Mosborough past High Lane to White Lane End at Gleadless.
+The outcrop edge forms the prominent high ground (‘the ridgeway’) from Mosborough past High Lane to White Lane End at Gleadless ( see Figure 4)

 [1] Celia Fiennes, Through England on a Side Saddle in the Time of William and Mary, 1888.